KremkowLab/tangential_recording/README.md

 **Hardware:**
 To ensure proper alignment of the recorded neuronal activity to the timing of the visual stimulus frames, each frame of the stimulus matrix should be paired with a stimulus TTL.
 1. *Display of the visual stimuli:*
-install the PsychoPy toolbox and make sure that the numbers of the stimulus frames and the produced TTLs are matched.
+install the PsychoPy toolbox and make sure that the numbers of the stimulus frames and the obtained stimulus TTLs are matching.
 2. *Hardware options:*
     1. Simply plug the stimulus TTL cable into the front digital inputs of your Neuropixels card.
 Use `align_to_probe_timestamps=False` in the script.
     2. With additional NI-DAQ inputs in the NI-PXIe, an extra synchronization step between the two cards is required.
 In the script, simply use `align_to_probe_timestamps=True` and specify the probe event TTLs directory as `probe_ttl_dir`.